-Notable findings from an analysis of SGH discharge data for chronic health conditions - specifically CVD, Type 2 diabetes, and obesity - included21:
+Notable findings from an analysis of SMH discharge data for chronic health conditions - specifically CVD, Type 2 diabetes, and obesity - included23:

-- In 2017, the top three inpatient CVD diagnoses at SGH were classified as hypertension, CAD, and heart failure. - Among individuals who visited SGH's ED in 2017, the top three CVD diagnoses were classified as hypertension, CAD, and undiagnosed prior heart attack. - In 2017, males represented 41.8% of all inpatient discharges at SGH but 47.9% of inpatient discharges with a CVD diagnosis.
-In addition, males accounted for 54.6% of inpatient discharges where CVD was the principal diagnosis. - Among individuals who visited the ED at SGH with a CVD diagnosis in 2017, 44.7% were ages 65 and older, and 42.0% were ages 45-64.
+- In 2017, the top three ED and inpatient CVD diagnoses at SMH were classified as hypertension, CAD, and hypertensive Chronic Kidney Disease. - In 2017, males represented 38.5% of all ED visits at SMH but 43.2% of ED visits with a CVD diagnosis.
+In addition, males accounted for 44.1% of ED visits where CVD was the principal diagnosis. - In 2017, individuals ages 65 and older accounted for 49.9%, and individuals ages 45-64 accounted for 37.7%, of visits to the ED at SMH with a CVD diagnosis.